JorPan/RYGBcess/README.md

 There are currently over 75 sounds mapped to the keys of the keyboard a-z, 0-9, and special characters.
 Don't forget to press shift and try the same keys as well - many of the keys have different sounds on shift.

+# Some of my favorite sounds:
+  v = 808 kick
+  b = 808 hi hat
+  n = 808 snare

+  "[" or space = airhorn (so hot it had to be on their twice!)

+  c = cat meow
+  m = cow moo
+  d = ding dong

+  1-8 and backtick = video game sounds

+  Explore the rest of the keyboard to find your faves!

-# That's really about all!
-Just have some fun with it!
+# That's all folks Just have some fun with it!